honeybees investigating a hole in some wood

 The dancer moves forward and backwards in a figure-eight pattern, which creates the illusion of movement along a straight line to the nectar source.

 The angle at which the dancer moves forward and backwards determines how far away the nectar source is from the hive.
-The higher up on the comb the dancer starts, the farther away from home it is.

 Check out this short video on the waggle dance from BBC Earth.